Law Firm Partner Moves in London - Issue 83

 3

-• 13% of all moves (10) were vertical hires (non-partners elevated to partnership upon moving from another law firm).
+• 29% of all moves (36) were moves from non-partnership roles (either moves from in-house or non-partners elevated to partnership upon moving from another law firm).

 Please do not hesitate to contact us if you would like to discuss this article or any other aspect of the market in more depth.